 |Stoneman spared the Rowan County courthouse.|

 Actually, Stoneman spared most of the structures in town, including the courthouse built in 1854.
+The Yankees did burn the town's hand-pumped fire engine, according to a 200th anniversary history of the Salisbury Fire Department.

 The Carolina Watchman was put out of business for nearly a year.
 On the 1866 anniversary, the paper described the battle: